addulac/phd/source/13_models.md

 ## Random graph models
 \label{sec:random_graph}

-Graph theory is historically concerned by the study of graphs with well established structure such as regular graphs or planar graphs [@albert2002statistical].
+Graph theory is historically concerned by the study of graphs with well-established structure such as regular graphs or planar graphs [@albert2002statistical].
 In random graph theory, the motivation is to discover properties satisfied by all graphs that can be generated from limited design assumptions i.e. a random graph model.
-The field have been popularised by a series of papers [@erdds1959random;@erdos1960evolution;@erdHos1961strength].
+The field has been popularized by a series of papers [@erdds1959random;@erdos1960evolution;@erdHos1961strength].
 They proposed a very simple model, namely the Erd\H{o}s-Rényi (ER) model, and yet discovered meaningful properties that largely inspired the community.

 ### ER Model

 In the ER model, an undirected graph with $N$ nodes is generated by connecting each node with a probability $p$, thus, one has $y_{ij} \sim \Bern(p)$ and the class of possible graph generated is referred to as $G_{N,p}$.
-It can be shown that the distribution of a degree $d$ of a randomly chosen node has a closed form expression such that
+It can be shown that the distribution of a degree $d$ of a randomly chosen node has a closed-form expression such that
 $$
 P(d=n) = \dbinom{N}{n} p^n (1-p)^{N-n} \ .
 $$
 A case of interest is for the so-called large graph, when $N\rightarrow \infty$.
-In this case, the degree distribution converge to a Poisson law as $P(d=n)\approx \Poisson(n;z)$ where $z=p(N-1)$ is the mean degree^[Where self-loop are not considered.].
+In this case, the degree distribution converges to a Poisson law as $P(d=n)\approx \Poisson(n;z)$ where $z=p(N-1)$ is the mean degree^[Where the self-loops are not considered.].
 The class of graphs $G_{N,p}$ generated by the ER model are consequently sometimes referred to as the *Poisson random graph*.
 This result leads to another interesting property of the ER model worth to mention; let's define a *component* as a maximal subset of nodes that can all be reached from another in the same subset (through edge traversal).
 There is a so called *phase transition*, from low value of $p$, where there are many small components with exponential size distribution, to high value of $p$ with very few small components and one, so-called, *giant component*.
-A consequence of this, is that the ER model satisfies the small world effect as its typical distance between two nodes is $l=\frac{\log N}{\log z}$ [@bollobas1998random].
-Nevertheless, the ER model do not satisfy all the other properties found in real world networks.
-Its degree distribution is Poisson and thus has exponential decay, it has random mixing pattern and no clustering structure.
+A consequence of this is that the ER model satisfies the small world effect as its typical distance between two nodes is $l=\frac{\log N}{\log z}$ [@bollobas1998random].
+Nevertheless, the ER model do not satisfy all the other properties found in real-world networks.
+Its degree distribution is Poisson and thus has exponential decay, it has random mixing patterns and no clustering structure.
 Though, it is not adapted for modeling real systems, the ER model still gives insight on the way network can behave and constitutes a baseline regarding the emergence of phase transitions and giant components that are also studied in other random graph models.

 Among the many extensions of the ER model proposed in the literature, we focus here on the Stochastic Block Model that provides a very general framework to model graph with community structure.

 ### Stochastic Block Model

-The Stochastic Block Model (SBM), orinally proposed in [@holland1983stochastic], has since been extensively covered in the literature^[See \url{http://bactra.org/notebooks/stochastic-block-models.html}].
+The Stochastic Block Model (SBM), originally proposed in [@holland1983stochastic], has since been extensively covered in the literature^[See \url{http://bactra.org/notebooks/stochastic-block-models.html}].
 It is a random graph model where nodes belong to some latent blocks (or communities) and the probability that two nodes bind depends only on the membership of the nodes to blocks.
 Let $N$ be the total number of nodes and $K$ the total number of blocks.
 Let the model parameters $\mat{\pi}=(\pi_1, \dotsc,\pi_K)$ and $(\phi_{kk'})_{K\times K}$ be respectively a probability vector and a probability matrix (or weight matrix).
 The generative process of the SBM is then as follows:
 \begin{align*}
 c_i &\sim \Cat(\mat{\pi})  \qquad \text{ for } i \in \{1,\dotsc,K\} \\
 y_{ij} &\sim \Bern(\phi_{c_ic_j}) \qquad \text{ for } i,j \in \V\times\V
 \end{align*}
-As one can note, if $K=1$ the model reduces to the ER model, otherwise, all the sub-networks restricting nodes to single a block interaction (inner block interaction if $k=k'$, and outer block interaction if $k\neq k'$) locally behave like the ER model.
+As one can notice, if $K=1$ the model reduces to the ER model, otherwise, all the sub-networks restricting nodes to single a block interaction (inner block interaction if $k=k'$, and outer block interaction if $k\neq k'$) locally behave like the ER model.
 The main challenge in the SBM is to infer a "good" partition of the nodes with the corresponding weight matrix.
 Note that the combination of possible assignments is $K^N$.
-The optimization of parameters is generally accomplished with variant of the EM algorithm [@latouche2012variational].
-Recently, efficient inference based on MCMC has also been proposed, with revisited version of the SBM [@peixoto2017nonparametric].
+The optimization of parameters is generally accomplished with a variant of the EM algorithm [@latouche2012variational].
+Recently, efficient inference based on MCMC has also been proposed, with revisited versions of the SBM [@peixoto2017nonparametric].

 While the SBM is a strong baseline, it has several limitations due to the lack of prior over its parameters.
-In particular, the assumption of a fixed number of blocks is difficult to justify and a bad choice of $K$ can leads to sub-optimal solutions.
+In particular, the assumption of a fixed number of blocks is difficult to justify and a bad choice of $K$ can lead to sub-optimal solutions.
 This problem has been addressed by using DP prior over the node assignment vector.
 The resulting model is referred to as the Infinite Relational model (IRM) [@kemp2006learning].
 Another limitation is the hard assignment of nodes to blocks which may not be adapted to capture the diversity of interaction in real-world networks.
-Those limitation have been addressed in several directions that we will explore in the rest of the manuscript.
+Those limitations have been addressed in several directions that we will explore in the rest of the manuscript.

 ### Mixed-Membership Models

 As mentioned, a limitation of the SBM is that each node belongs to only one latent block.
-This assumptions is often considered too restrictive for modeling complex network and complex system in general.
-More expressive model can be built by relaxing the hard assignment and instead allowing the nodes to belong to several latent blocks.
-The edge likelihood can hence be viewed as a mixture model over the multiple node membership to the latent block (akin to overlapping communities and soft clustering topic).
+This assumption is often considered too restrictive for modeling complex network and complex system in general.
+More expressive models can be built by relaxing the hard assignment and instead allowing the nodes to belong to several latent blocks.
+The edge likelihood can hence be viewed as a mixture model over the multiple node memberships to the latent blocks (akin to overlapping communities and soft clustering topic).
 Mixture models have a long history that is related to matrix factorization used to decompose a data matrix into latent factors [@DCA].
-A whole framework, named *mixed-membership model*, has emerged to study and generalize mixture models in the case where the latent variables can themselves be shared among data instances, which have found many successful applications reviewed in [@MMM].
-In this settings, we are particularly interested in two subclasses of mixed-membership model for networks analysis, referred to has *latent class model* and *latent feature model*.
+A whole framework named *mixed-membership model*, has emerged to study and generalize mixture models in the case where the latent variables can themselves be shared among data instances, which have found many successful applications reviewed in [@MMM].
+In this setting, we are particularly interested in two subclasses of mixed-membership model for networks analysis, referred to as *latent class model* and *latent feature model*.
-Many models have been proposed in this direction, though we do not intent to go into the details of each of them as it may not be relevant, we provide in Table \ref{table:dyadic_model} a comprehensive comparison of these models regarding theirs modeling assumptions.
-Generally, in latent class model, one suppose that the nodes belong to some latent communities on which depends the mixing pattern of the graph.
-Whereas, for latent feature model, one suppose that the nodes own some latent feature which control the mixing pattern.
+Many models have been proposed in this direction, though we do not intent to go into the details of each of them as it may not be relevant, we provide in Table \ref{table:dyadic_model} a comprehensive comparison of these models regarding their modeling assumptions.
+Generally, in latent class model, one supposes that the nodes belong to some latent communities on which depend the mixing pattern of the graph.
+Whereas, for latent feature model, one supposes that the nodes own some latent feature which control the mixing pattern.
 Interestingly, models that combine both aspect have been proposed, following [@mackey2010mixed].

 The two type of models can be expressed in a common framework.
-Let $\Theta = (\theta_{ik})_{N\times K}$ and $\Phi=(\phi_{kk'})_{K\times K}$ be two random matrix with $N$ be the number of nodes and $K$ the dimension of the latent space.
+Let $\Theta = (\theta_{ik})_{N\times K}$ and $\Phi=(\phi_{kk'})_{K\times K}$ be two random matrices with $N$ be the number of nodes and $K$ the dimension of the latent space.
 The edge likelihood is then parametrized by a bilinear product such that
 $$
     y_{ij} \sim \Bern(f(\theta_i^T \Phi \theta_j))
 $$ {#eq:mmm}
 where $f$ is a bijective function to map the support of the bilinear product to a probability space if necessary, otherwise $f$ is the identity.
 One can easily see that this representation encompass the ER and SBM models.
 Precisely, the only difference between those random graph models, including the difference between latent class and latent feature models, within this representation is the prior knowledge and parameters space of $\Theta$ and $\Phi$:

-* if $K=1$ and $\phi_{11}=p$ one fall on the ER model,
+* if $K=1$ and $\phi_{11}=p$ one falls onto the ER model.
-* if $\theta_i\sim \Mult(1, \pi_k)$ and $\phi_{kk'}\sim \Uniform[0,1]$ with given hyper-parameter $\pi=(\pi_1,\dotsc,\pi_k)$ on fall on the SBM model.
+* if $\theta_i\sim \Mult(1, \pi_k)$ and $\phi_{kk'}\sim \Uniform[0,1]$ with given hyper-parameter $\pi=(\pi_1,\dotsc,\pi_k)$ one falsl onto the SBM model.
 Additionally, if $\pi_k \sim GEM(\gamma)$, the model is equivalent to the Infinite Relational Model (IRM), where the number of class $k$ can vary.
 * if $\theta_i \sim \Dir((\alpha_1, \dotsc, \alpha_K))$ and $\phi_{kk'}\sim \Beta(a, b)$ the model is equivalent to the Mixed-Membership Stochastic Blockmodel (MMSB) ^[Proof: $P(y_{ij}|\Theta,\Phi)=\sum_{k_1=1}^K\sum_{k_2=1}^K P(y_{ij}|\Phi, \zij=k_1, \zji=k_2)P(\zij=k_1|\theta_i)P(\zji=k_2|\theta_j) = \sum_{k_1=1}^K\sum_{k_2=1}^K \phi_{k_1 k_2} \theta_{ik_1} \theta_{jk_2} = \theta_i^T \Phi \theta_j$.].
 * if $\Theta \sim \IBP(\alpha)$ and $\phi_{kk'} \sim \Normal(0, \sigma)$ with the function $f$ being the sigmoid, then the model is the Infinite Latent Feature Model (ILFM).
 * etc.